Charley Pell: NCAA investigation and resignation

-After the 1982 season, the National Collegiate Athletic Association (NCAA) began an investigation into possible rule violations by Pell and his staff at Florida.
+After the 1982 season, the National Collegiate Athletic Association (NCAA) began an investigation into possible rules violations by Pell and his staff at Florida.
 Pell took full responsibility for the violations in August 1984 and announced he would resign at the end of the season.
 However, on September 16, only three games into the season, the NCAA announced that Florida was alleged to have committed 107 infractions—including spying on other teams' practices, payments and gifts to players, and allowing walk-ons to stay in the athletic dorm.
 That night, university president Marshall Criser fired Pell and named his offensive coordinator, Galen Hall, as interim coach.
 Hall and the 1984 Gators won Florida's first-ever Southeastern Conference (SEC) football championship, but the SEC refused to allow the Gators to play in the Sugar Bowl; LSU went in their place.
 In January 1985, after it was ultimately determined that Pell and the Gators coaching staff had actually committed 59 infractions, the NCAA placed Florida on two years' probation and banned the Gators from bowl games and live television in 1985 and 1986.
 The NCAA also reduced the Gators' football scholarships by 20 over three years.
 To the shock and dismay of the team and fans, the SEC university presidents voted to retroactively vacate the Gators' 1984 SEC championship in the spring of 1985.
 The loss of scholarships proved to be the most crippling sanction in the long-term; with a depleted roster, the Gators did not win more than seven games from 1986 to 1989.

 During his time at the University of Florida, Pell led the fund-raising efforts to make several major facility improvements at Florida Field, including the construction of a world-class training facility (the Ben Hill Griffin, Jr. Athletic Training Center), a major expansion of the south end zone seating and the construction of the first luxury skyboxes.
 Pell is credited by many with rebuilding Florida's football program and rehabilitating the finances of the school's athletic department.
 At the same time, he was condemned for committing NCAA violations whose repercussions hobbled the program for the rest of the decade.